Correctional Services: Facilities

 Furlough:

-• Medical Furlough: A status for an individual who is diagnosed with a terminal or debilitating condition.
-The individual may be released to a hospital, hospice, or other licensed inpatient facility, or other housing accommodation deemed suitable by the Commissioner.
+Medical Furlough: A status for an individual who is diagnosed with a terminal or debilitating condition.
+The individual may be released to a hospital, hospice, or other licensed in-patient facility, or other housing accommodation deemed suitable by the Commissioner.

 Parole: The release of an incarcerated individual to the community before the end of their sentence subject to conditions imposed by the Parole Board and subject to the supervision and control of the Commissioner of Corrections.
 Includes:

-• Supervised Community Sentence: Based on a law passed in 1990, the judge sentences, with prior approval of the Commissioner of Corrections, to a set of conditions, minimum and maximum time frames and an intermediate sanctions program under teh supervision of the Department of Corrections.
+Supervised Community Sentence: Based on a law passed in 1990, the judge sentences, with prior approval of the Commissioner of Corrections, to a set of conditions, minimum and maximum time frames and an intermediate sanctions program under the supervision of the Department of Corrections.
 The Parole Board is the appointed authority and violations are resolved through a Parole Hearing.

 Probation: An individual found guilty of a crime upon verdict or plea, is released by the court without confinement, subject to the conditions and supervision by the Commissioner of Corrections.
 This is a contract between the individual and the court, to abide by conditions in return for the court not imposing a sentence of confinement.
 Violation of this sanction requires due process, with a court hearing, counsel, and preponderance of evidence.
 Within the probation sanction is the reparative probation program, which allows citizens on community panels to determine the quality of restitution made to the victim and repair of harm to the community, consistent with 28 VSA Chapter 12.